alexankitty/myrient-global-search/README.md

 ## SSL Certificate
 For the SSL certificate you can use certbot via the `certbot -d servername.tld` command and adding it to your `crontab`.
 [Additional Information for Certbot Setup](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-20-04)

+# Contributing
+You know the usual fluff.
+Is there a missing category or string association? `lib/categories.json` and `lib/searchalikes.json` can both updated to include these.
+If you do update/improve these, please put in a pull request so that it can be added to the public hosted server, as well.